-(1) promptly contacting the parent or guardian by telephone or in person; and campus administrators and those New campus administrators new to the District must complete intensive training on discipline management procedures prior to the beginning of each school year.
+New campus administrators and those campus administrators new to the District must complete intensive training on discipline management procedures prior to the beginning of each school year.
 All returning campus administrators must attend an update training session to receive information regarding changes to the discipline plan based on new statutes or District procedures.
 In accordance with District policy, school principals and assistant principals shall be responsible for establishing school rules and procedures that will ensure a safe educational program free from disruption and for enforcing consistently and fairly all discipline policies, procedures and school rules pertaining to discipline and student behavior.
 [See Board Policy FO (LOCAL).]
 Contact information is posted on the District web site.